 Strings are not made for spin shots or finesse plays.

-This starter racquet has a compact, “beginner frame” layout for those just beginning their racquetball journey.
-It’s great for kids too, and features alloy construction that’s sturdy enough to handle smacking floors and walls.
-Grip size is 3 ⅝”.
+Compact frame.
+It’s great for kids due to tough alloy construction when smacking floors and walls.
+Grip size is under 4 inches.
 A fantastic value as well.

-In terms of string tension, this model is not as powerful as some others.
+In terms of string tension, this model is not as powerful.